Notifiarr/dockwatch-wiki/docs/index.md

 ## Other features

 - Link and control multiple Dockwatch installs (other servers)
-- Automatically locate and match container icons for non Unraid usage*
+- Automatically locate and match container icons for non Unraid usage¹
 - Update schedules for container image tags by a container basis
 - Notifications by a container basis
 - Automatically try to restart unhealthy containers
 - Mass prune orphan images, volumes & networks
-- Mass actions for containers [(re-)start/stop, pull, update]**
+- Mass actions for containers [(re-)start/stop, pull, update]²
 - Group containers in a table view for easier management
+- Interactive shell support through Web UI
+- Send shell commands on a cron schedule by a container basis

-\* If icon is available at [Notifiarr/images](https://github.com/Notifiarr/images)<br>
+¹ If icon is available at [Notifiarr/images](https://github.com/Notifiarr/images)<br>
-** Also includes generating a docker run command, docker-compose.yml and comparing mounts.
+² Also includes generating a docker run command, docker-compose.yml and comparing mounts.

 ## Screenshots

 !!! note
-    These might differ slightly from time to time as the UI can change faster than the wiki might be updated.
+    UI and screenshots may change over time; visuals and labels here might differ slightly from the current app.

 ### Interface